Rubio Rubin: United States

 A former United States under-17 player, Rubin in 2012 was named U.S. Soccer Young Male Athlete of the Year.

 Rubin was eligible to play for Guatemala, Mexico, or the United States.
 He joined the United States team for the match against the Czech Republic on 3 September 2014.

 He earned his first cap when he started on 14 November 2014, in a 2–1 defeat against Colombia, narrowly failing to score a header in the second half and attracting praise from manager Jürgen Klinsmann.

 Guatemala

 Following a one-time switch earlier in the year, Rubin made his debut for Guatemala in a 2–0 Nations League defeat to French Guiana on 2 June 2022.

+2023–present: Gold Cup heroics

+In June 2023, Rubin was named to Guatemala's squad for the 2023 CONCACAF Gold Cup.
+During Guatemala's opening match against Cuba on 28 June 2023, he was fouled and injured in the opening ten minutes in which he was replaced by Guatemala teammate Darwin Lom.
+He remained in Guatemala's roster and was an unused substitute in Guatemala's second group match, a scoreless draw, against Canada on 1 July.